lazypoline/pintool-syscall-abi-expectations/README.md

     1 affected syscalls out of 185 syscalls

-You should find the results summaized in Table III under "Ubuntu 20.04".
+You should find the results summarized in Table III under "Ubuntu 20.04" in the paper.

 Below you can see which read of a register is affected along with the affecting syscall.
 You should find that the affected register is `xmm0` as shown in Listing 1.

 ### Log Output

-For more information, there is a corresponding `log_<coreutil>.out` file for each afffected binary, showing an instruction trace of each affected read in the binary.
+For more information, there is a corresponding `log_<coreutil>.out` file for each affected binary, showing an instruction trace of each affected read in the binary.

 If you look at the 4 generated log files, you will find that all 4 issues are the same and correspond with Listing 1, as described in the subsection *Microbenchmarks* of the Evaluation Section:

     "In Ubuntu 20.04, 40% of the evaluated coreutils are affected by the same pthread initialization issue, which we described in Listing 1."

-For example, the relevant instrunctions in log_cp.out, also present in Listing 1, are shown below:
+For example, the relevant instructions in log_cp.out, also present in Listing 1, are shown below:

     0x7f587e811dce:    movq xmm0, r8
     0x7f587e811dd3:    push rbx